markround/tiller/README-zookeeper.md

 # Zookeeper plugins

 As of version 0.6.0, Tiller includes plugins to retrieve templates and values from a [Zookeeper](http://zookeeper.apache.org/) cluster.
 These plugins rely on the `zk` gem to be present, so before proceeding ensure you have run `gem install zk` in your environment.
-This is not listed as a hard dependency of Tiller in it's gemspec, as this would force the gem to be installed even on systems that would never use these plugins.
+This is not listed as a hard dependency of Tiller, as this would force the gem to be installed even on systems that would never use these plugins.

 # Enabling the plugin